osiakmikolaj/osiakmikolaj/README.md

-# Hi there, I'm Mikołaj👋
+# Hi there, I'm Mikołaj 👋

 ### 💻 Stuff that i use every day